Tennessee Surrogacy Laws

 A pre-birth Order of Parentage will be issued for Intended Parent(s) that are genetically related.
 They are established as the legal parents and are listed on the child’s birth certificate.

-When an Intended Parent is not genetically related to the child, an adoption shortly after the birth is necessary to establish parentage.
-An Intended Father that is unmarried can have the Gestational Carrier removed from the child’s birth certificate by disestablishing her parentage after the birth.
-Proceedings begin after the first trimester.
+When an Intended Parent is not genetically related to the child, and is married to a genetic parent, an adoption shortly after the birth is necessary to establish the non-genetic parent’s parentage.

 Legal and medical steps involved in the surrogacy process may differ from case to case.
 Please speak with your agency and attorneys about how the process might look for you.